Success Story: Hyland Software - Streamlined Apple Deployment in Enterprise

 Rather than handing out a 55-page complex document and having to ship each Apple device themselves, the Hyland team now has achieved zero-touch provisioning.
 This means that onboarding now consists of ordering the device and sending a much smaller document that consists mainly of screen capture instructions for self-setup.
 Ryan credits his partnership with Cranston IT for helping to get this remote user management strategy ironed out and functioning.

 Security / Compliance

 Hyland's new and existing Mac user base - about 400 in number as of mid-2022 - has benefited from the new protocols.
 Roughly six months after the Monterey upgrade dropped in late 2021, about 75% of users had upgraded.
 In the past, Ryan's team would wait for over six months before they recommended users start to upgrade.
 Now they're able to quickly test the new OS and make sure it works within their environment, giving users a green light much earlier.
 By the same token, Ryan's team can shut down unauthorized apps if they show up to keep all of the devices on the network safe.

-Now that Hyland’s help desk team has instituted better remote onboarding and user management tools, they report gaining significant time back.
-Further, they don’t have to endure the difficulties encountered when onboarding their global associates in multiple locations ranging from India and Japan to the United Kingdom, Western Europe, and South America.
+Now that Hyland's help desk team has instituted better remote onboarding and user management tools, they report gaining significant time back.
+Further, they don't have to endure the difficulties encountered when onboarding their global associates in multiple locations ranging from India and Japan to the United Kingdom, Western Europe, and South America.
 This frees them up for more troubleshooting and working on actual issues rather than the initial setup.
-Ryan explains, “Now we’re actually able to say to associates, ‘Hey, you’re up for computer refresh.
+Ryan explains, "Now we're actually able to say to associates, 'Hey, you're up for a computer refresh.
 Do you want a Windows machine?
-Or do you want a Mac if it works for your job?’
+Or do you want a Mac if it works for your job?'"

 The Cranston IT Difference